infobip/jboss-wildfly-remoting/README.md

 ## Description

-The **CROSS SERVER PROJECT** project contains classes for demo project for JBoss6 to Wildfly9 remote communication
+The **CROSS SERVER PROJECT** project is demo project for JBoss6 to Wildfly9 remote communication

 ### Prerequisites